Set up your sending domain for Adapty Mail

 | ”Domain is already registered to another project” | Pick a different domain, or contact support if you believe the registration is a mistake. |

-| ”Verification check is on cooldown” | Wait 60 seconds between manual checks.
+| ”Please wait before checking again” | Wait 10 seconds between manual checks.
 Automatic polling continues in the background. |

-| Verification stuck on Pending | Check that DNS records match exactly — no trailing dots, correct CNAME targets.
+| Records stay unverified | Check that they match exactly — no trailing dots, correct CNAME targets, one value per record.
 DNS can take up to 48 hours to propagate. |

-| ”Cannot delete domain: one or more identities have been successfully verified” | A verified domain can’t be removed from the dashboard.
-Contact support for assistance. |
+| ”Cannot delete: some identities are verified” | The domain was set up before automatic warm-up and can’t be removed from the dashboard.
+Contact support. |

 | Emails going to spam | Confirm your DMARC record is published.
 New domains need warm-up time — review Domain warm-up. |

 | High bounce rate | Verify your audience list contains valid, opted-in addresses.
-Bounces slow or pause tier advancement. |
+See Suppression for what happens to an address that bounces. |